munificent/craftinginterpreters/book/resolving-and-binding.md

 It seems kind of dumb now, but we'll add a couple more cases to it later and then it will make more sense.
-When we resolve a function declaration, we set this field before resolving the body.
+When we resolve a function declaration, we set that field before resolving the body.

 ^code set-current-function (1 before, 1 after)

-We stash the previous value of that field in a local variable first.
+We stash the previous value of the field in a local variable first.
 Remember, Lox has local functions, so you can nest function declarations arbitrarily deeply.
 We need to keep track not just that we're in a function, but *how many* we're in.